-INVEST COLLEGIATE will provide a K-12 educational environment grounded in a comprehensive liberal arts program which includes an appreciation and demonstration of the relationship between expectation and excellence.
-Beginning in Kindergarten, students will develop an understanding of their role in their own education through the curriculum outlined in The Leader in Me by Stephen Covey.
-The entire school community will utilize this model to develop individual educational ownership and leadership by investing in each individual's potential for greatness.
+INVEST COLLEGIATE will provide a 9-12 educational environment grounded in a comprehensive liberal arts program which includes an appreciation and demonstration of the relationship between expectation and excellence.
+Beginning in Ninth Grad, students will develop an understanding of their role in their own education through the curriculum outlined in Seven Habits of Highly Successful Teens and The Leader in Me by Stephen Covey.
+The entire school community will utilize this model to develop individual educational ownership and leadership by investing in each individual's potential for "primary" greatness.